-In the Myrtle Beach area we are fast becoming known as a "Runner's Paradise" with our 60 miles of pristine white sandy beach, endless parks and roadways for those who love to run.
+In the Myrtle Beach area, we are fast becoming known as a "Runner's Paradise" with our 60 miles of pristine white sandy beach, endless parks, and roadways for those who love to run.
 Make the perfect runner's day for you and yours right here with our many options for safe and fun running.

 Your first option is naturally to run the beach near your great accommodations.
 The beach runs from North Myrtle Beach all the way to Pawleys Island.
-Enjoy endless sun and get a bold tan for a perfect-bodied you.
+Enjoy the endless sun and get a bold tan for a perfect-bodied you.
 Along our long coastline, in virtually every one of the townships that run from North Myrtle Beach to the Garden City area, one can easily enjoy running along Ocean Drive, just adjacent to the beach.
 Running on Ocean Drive is grand fun as you can enjoy the sights and sounds of the ocean beside you.

 Myrtle Beach is becoming known as a runner's destination of choice due to our tropical climate, sea level surfaces for ideal running, and inspiring oceanfront.
 From city to coast and from inland to muddy woodlands, Myrtle Beach has nine different running races in any given year.
-From full marathons, to half marathons and 5K races, check out our calendar and pick your run for fun in the Myrtle Beach sun!
+From full marathons to half marathons and 5K races, check out our calendar and pick your run for fun in the Myrtle Beach sun!

-There are also many area parks, both public and state parks, which offer runners the great experience:
+There are also many area parks, both public, and state parks, which offer runners the great experience:

-.
 Central Park - 1400 Outrigger Rd.
 Myrtle Beach

-¼-mile paved run path
+- ¼-mile paved run path

-.
 McLean Park - 93 Oak Dr., N. Myrtle Beach

-½-mile paved run path
+- ½-mile paved run path

-.
-Huntington Beach State Park - 16148 Ocean Hwy 17,
+Huntington Beach State Park - 16148 Ocean Hwy 17, Murrells Inlet

-Run through 2,500 acres of maritime forest and lagoons, historic Atalaya castle and bird sanctuary
+- Run through 2,500 acres of maritime forest and lagoons, historic Atalaya Castle, and bird sanctuary

-2-mile paved runner's path
+- 2-mile paved runner's path

-.
 Riverwalk - Downtown Conway

-Paved runner's path along the Waccamaw River, marina and park
+- Paved runner's path along the Waccamaw River, marina, and park

 Pawleys Loop - Pawleys Island Nature Park, Pawleys Island

-3.5 miles run along the marsh and Myrtle Ave.
+- 3.5 miles run along the marsh and Myrtle Ave.

-.
 Waccamaw Neck Bikeway - Murrells Inlet

-4-mile paved runner's path from Hwy 17 in Murrells Inlet to Sandy Island near Huntington Beach State Park
+- 4-mile paved runner's path from Hwy 17 in Murrells Inlet to Sandy Island near Huntington Beach State Park